NATURE OF BUSINESS AND BASIS OF PRESENTATION ORGANIZATION

 Certain prior year balances within the unaudited condensed consolidated financial statements have been reclassified to conform to the current year presentation.

 LIQUIDITY AND GOING CONCERN

-To comply with the terms of our new laboratory and office lease, we caused our bank to issue a standby letter of credit, or the L/C, in the amount of $46,726 in favor of the landlord.
-The L/C is in lieu of a security deposit.
-In order to support the L/C, we agreed to have our bank withdraw $46,726 from our operating accounts and to place that amount in a restricted certificate of deposit.
+To comply with the terms of our laboratory and office lease and our new lease for our manufacturing space, see Note 12, we caused our bank to issue two standby letters of credit, or the L/Cs, in the aggregate amount of $87,506 in favor of the landlord.
+The L/Cs are in lieu of a security deposit.
+In order to support the L/Cs, we agreed to have our bank withdraw $87,506 from our operating accounts and to place that amount in a restricted certificate of deposit.
 We have classified that amount as restricted cash, a long-term asset, on our balance sheet.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.